Securing User Emails in Rails with Lockbox

 Then update the model to the desired state:

 class User < ApplicationRecord has_encrypted :email blind_index :email # remove this line after dropping email column self.ignored_columns = ["email"] end

 reconfirmable, you should also encrypt the

-class AddUnconfirmedEmailToUsers < ActiveRecord::Migration[5.2] def change add_column :users, :unconfirmed_email_ciphertext, :text end end
+class AddUnconfirmedEmailToUsers < ActiveRecord::Migration[7.0] def change # encrypted data add_column :users, :unconfirmed_email_ciphertext, :text # blind index add_column :users, :unconfirmed_email_bidx, :string add_index :users, :unconfirmed_email_bidx end end

-class User < ApplicationRecord encrypts :email, :unconfirmed_email end
+class User < ApplicationRecord has_encrypted :email, :unconfirmed_email blind_index :email, :unconfirmed_email end

 We also need to make sure email addresses aren’t logged.
 Add to

 Use Logstop to filter anything that looks like an email address as an extra line of defense.
 Add to your Gemfile:

 We now have a way to encrypt emails and query for exact matches.
 You can apply this same approach to other fields as well.
 For more security, consider a key management service to manage your keys.